 There are legitimate exceptional circumstances, however, when a person may be directly appointed into a position without going through the competitive selection process.
-Such circumstances are:
+As per the Recruitment Procedure, such circumstances are:

 - fixed-term appointments of up to twenty-four months

-- fixed-term grant funded appointments determined by the granting body, such as the Australian Research Council or Australian Learning and Teaching Committee
+- fixed-term grant funded appointments (e.g. fellowships funded by Australian Research Council grants or Australian Learning and Teaching Committee funding)

 - where it is part of a staff member's return to work program

 - where a staff member is redeployed or transferred to a comparable position to mitigate the effects of workplace change in accordance with the relevant Macquarie University Enterprise Agreement

 - where a candidate has been deemed appointable through a competitive selection process but was not appointed and the same role or a similar role becomes vacant in the following twelve months

 - niche roles that require a highly-specialised skill set which does not exist in the University